 Information for Current Domestic J.D.
 Law Students

 J.D. students have the opportunity to earn both degrees in only seven semesters, saving time and tuition.
 Students take graduate level entertainment, arts, and sports law courses during the third year of their J.D. program, with 12 LL.M. credit hours applied to both degrees.
-A total of 100 credits are needed to complete both degrees: 76 credits for the J.D.
+A total of 100 credits is needed to complete both degrees: 76 credits for the J.D.
 PLUS 24 credits for the LL.M.
 Current Miami Law J.D. students may apply to the EASL LL.M.
-Program starting in the fall semester of their second year.
-Once admitted, students will start taking graduate level EASL courses starting in the spring semester of their second year.
+Program starting in the second semester of their second year.

 Information for International Attorneys